Holistic Alliances Whose Knowledge Will Offer Resources for Kickstarting Success (HAWK WORKS)

 At Viterbo University HAWK WORKS, our community drives innovation.
 One of Viterbo’s strengths historically has been its innovation and flexibility to meet student and community needs.
 HAWK WORKS brings together students and faculty from disciplines across campus to:

 HAWK WORKS projects will help to establish connections between areas of study that are physically and curricularly segregated on campus.
 In a world that grows increasingly specialized, students will strengthen communication and team work skills by working with individuals from diverse technical backgrounds.
 The project team will measure and provide quantitative and qualitative feedback on individual teamwork skills.
 Student teams will regularly develop short-term goals, participate in team reviews, and evaluate team members.
-HAWK WORKS projects live within the engineering Design Capstone course sequence with University Studies (UNST) courses running in parallel for non-engineering majors.
+HAWK WORKS projects live within the engineering, applied math and analytics, and computer science Design Capstone course sequences with University Studies (UNST) courses running in parallel for majors outside of engineering, math and computer science.
 The course sequence will culminate in a final student presentation in front of local engineers, nurse practitioners, and business professionals.

 Interested in participating in a HAWK WORKS project?